Economic and Ecological Justice

 We are also contributing to the World Council of Churches’ Pilgrimage of Justice and Peace, especially leading to the United Nations Climate Change Conferences.
 We are also encouraging and accompanying our Member Churches in their efforts in this pilgrimage, especially through the CEC Pilgrimage website.

 We will also contribute to the WCC programme Economy of Life for All Now and work on the assessment of position papers from a European perspective.

 The Conference of European Churches provides the secretariat for the European Christian Environmental Network (ECEN).
 This network focusses on raising awareness and providing a platform for sharing and encouragement.

-For more information on our work in this area, please email Rev. Dr Peter Pavlovic.
+For more information on our work in this area, please email CEC Study Secretary Peter Pavlovic.

 27 Sep, 2014

 The 10th Assembly of the European Christian Environmental Network (ECEN) under the theme ‘Energy and Climate Change – the Churches’ Role and Voice’ will take place from 27 September – 1 October 2014 in Balatonszárszó (Hungary).
 The aim of the meeting is to offer a space for a discussion on recent developments in climate change, energy and ethics, and to strengthen Churches’ engagement and cooperation in responding to these concerns.